danielo515/obsidian-modal-form/docs/dataview-integration.md

 Modal Form integrates with [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) to provide powerful data querying capabilities within your forms.
 This integration allows you to create dynamic forms that can interact with your vault's data in real-time.

+**Looking for a step-by-step guide on creating forms with dependent dataview fields?
+Check out our [Dependent Dataview Fields Guide](dependent-dataview-fields.md).**

 ## Features

 ### 1. Dataview Input Fields